vackosar/vackosar.github.io/_posts/2022-03-05-transformers-self-attention-mechanism-simplified.md

 The prototypical example of the Transformer architecture is the Bidirectional Encoder Representations from Transformers (BERT) model.
 The BERT Transformer model was introduced in a [Attention Is All You Need paper](https://arxiv.org/abs/1706.03762).

-While self-attention is the central part of the Transformer architecture, it is not the whole picture.
+While [self-attention](#self-attention-in-transformer) is the central part of the Transformer architecture, it is not the whole picture.
 Transformer architecture is a composite of following parts:
 - [Positional encodings inject input word-position information](#positional-embeddings)
 - [Self-attention contextually encodes the input sequence information](#self-attention-in-transformer)
 - [Feed forward layer which operates bit like a static key-value memory](/ml/Feed-Forward-Self-Attendion-Key-Value-Memory).
 FF layer is similar to self-attention except it does not use softmax and one of the input sequences is a constant.
+  [Augmenting Self-attention with Persistent Memory paper](/ml/Feed-Forward-Self-Attendion-Key-Value-Memory) replaces Feed Forward layer calculation with the self-attention calculation with constant inputs and achieves the equivalent results.
 - [Cross-attention is used to combine different sequences](/ml/cross-attention-in-transformer-architecture) of different inputs and modalities.

 ## Self-Attention in Transformer